veronikagregorec/navigation-bar/README.md

 # Navigation Bar

-Responsive navigation bar is created with JavaScript, website template with HTML and CSS
+Created with JavaScript, website template with HTML and CSS

 Demo: <a href="https://gregorec.github.io/navigation-bar/">Navigation bar</a>